Switching from Drip to ConvertKit

 By default, ConvertKit only imports First Name and Email Address.
-If you want to import additional fields from Drip, you'll need to set up those fields in ConvertKit before import.
+If you want to import additional fields from Drip, and are opting to import manually versus using our Drip importer, you'll need to set up those fields in ConvertKit before import.
 Here's how:

 - If you don't have any Subscribers yet, add yourself by clicking the + button and entering your information.

 - Click on "+ Add a new field" link below the default field.

 - Name and add as many fields as needed!